sudo-umair/whatsapp-direct/README.md

-Users can open chat directly on WhatsApp against any number without saving it first in their contacts.
-Users can also save those contacts in the app as a shortcut but this Is optional.
-App also has Dark Mode support.
+Users can open chat directly on WhatsApp with any contact without saving it first in the contacts.
+Users can also save those contacts in the app as a shortcut but this is optional.
+The app also has Dark Mode support.

 ## Screenshots